printezisn/pandemiccms/README.md

 **4. Create the database**:

-You have to follow these instructions only if you don't use the default services from `docker-compose.infrastructure.yml`.
+You have to follow these instructions only if you use MariaDB (or MySQL) you don't use the default services from `docker-compose.infrastructure.yml`.

 Log in the database system and perform the following actions: